steve-fryatt/accounts/README.md

 Accounts is a simple Bank Account Manager which can track a single bank account.

 It is not under active development, and there is currently no release in anything other than source form.
+Potential users are instead directed towards CashBook.

 Building